srcagency/credentials/README.md

 This was initially a fork of @ericelliott's great effort at https://github.com/ericelliott/credential with the main differences being:

-- API supports callbacks *and* promises
+- API supports callbacks _and_ promises
 - Each instance is separate - no globals or leak to other instances
-- No travis, linting, webpack or other tooling cruft
+- No tooling cruft

 API (after instantiation) and produced hashes are 100% compatible.